-The sales decline reported in 2015 was caused mainly by lower revenue from sales of air protection systems, including flue gas desulfurisation units.
+On the other hand, in the air protection systems product group, revenue fell: in 2015 sales of air protection systems on the domestic market amounted to PLN 364,258 thousand and were 48.4% lower year on year.
 The decline in sales of air protection systems is related to the completion of projects performed for companies of the EDF Polska Group (with a value of approximately PLN 770m) and lack of new orders of considerable value.
-Sales of air protection systems on the domestic market amounted to PLN 364,395 thousand and were 48.3% lower than in the previous year (2014: PLN 705,405 thousand).